top of page

 • Selection of the Least Environmentally Damaging Practicable Alternative (LEDPA)

-This is not a minor misunderstanding; it goes to the heart of spring and aquifer protection in the Kings Bay Outstanding Florida Spring Priority Focus Area.
+This is not a minor misunderstanding—it goes to the heart of aquifer and spring protection in the Kings Bay Outstanding Florida Spring Priority Focus Area.

 Closing Statement

-FDOT is asking Florida taxpayers to fund the purchase, development, and operation of a sand mine in one of the most hydrogeologically vulnerable areas in the state—an area FDOT already knows contains karst, voids, shallow groundwater, spring-fed wetlands, and direct hydraulic connection to the Upper Floridan Aquifer.
-Their own borings, their own contractors, their own collapse incident, and their own public statements confirm this.
+FDOT is asking Florida taxpayers to fund the purchase, development, and operation of a sand mine in one of the most hydrogeologically vulnerable areas in the state—an area already documented to contain karst, voids, shallow groundwater, spring-fed wetlands, and direct hydraulic connection to the Upper Floridan Aquifer.

-Yet FDOT continues to move forward without a §404 Water Permit, without federal oversight, without groundwater modeling, and without any of the protections required for the Kings Bay Outstanding Florida Spring Priority Focus Area.
-By relying on a No Permit Required letter, FDOT bypassed the only regulatory process designed to prevent the exact type of aquifer breach that occurred on October 24.
-This is not responsible planning, responsible environmental practice, or responsible use of public funds.
+Yet FDOT continues to move forward without a §404 permit, without federal oversight, without groundwater modeling, and without the protections required for an Outstanding Florida Spring Priority Focus Area.
+By relying on a No Permit Required letter, FDOT bypassed the only regulatory process designed to prevent the type of aquifer breach that has already occurred.

-Floridians should not be forced to finance a high-risk borrow pit that endangers our springs, our aquifer, our water supply, and our community.
-We deserve transparency, we deserve science-based decision-making, and we deserve to know that state agencies are following the law—not finding ways around it.
+Floridians should not be forced to finance a high-risk borrow pit that endangers our springs, aquifer, water supply, and community.
+We deserve transparency, science-based decision-making, and assurance that state agencies are following the law—not finding ways around it.

-For all of these reasons, we urge FDOT and FTE to halt any planned purchase of the Southworth sand mine/borrow pit, reevaluate the environmental risks under a proper §404 review, and protect Kings Bay, Crystal River, and Citrus County before irreversible harm is done.
+For all of these reasons, we urge FDOT and FTE to halt any planned purchase of the Southworth sand mine, reevaluate environmental risks under a proper §404 review, and protect Kings Bay, Crystal River, and Citrus County before irreversible harm is done.

 Stop FDOT from wasting taxpayer money.